 - if the council is contributing to my care can I see a copy of the contract they've signed with the agency?

 - how can I contact your agency during the day, in an emergency or outside office hours?

 What to expect from agency carers

 Homecare agency carers should treat you in a respectful and dignified way.
 For example, they should always:

 - knock and ring the front door bell and announce their arrival before coming into your home

 - know where your keys are kept if they're not in your home

 - keep any entry codes to your house confidential

-- know what to do if they can't get into your home
+- know what to do if they cannot get into your home

 - know what to do if you've had an accident